Abd002/CPP/README.md

   - **Runtime Polymorphism** using **virtual** and and **method overriding**, late binding
   - **Compile-Time Polymorphism** (**overload**) same function with diffrent attributes, early binding
 - ## **Types of Inheritance**

+  - if u choose inheritance type otherwise public u cann't do this `Employee* emp = new Manager("Alice", 40, "HR"); // ❌ ERROR:`

   - | Inheritance Type | Effect on `public` Members of Base    | Effect on `protected` Members of Base | Effect on `private` Members of Base |
     | ---------------- | ------------------------------------- | ------------------------------------- | ----------------------------------- |